ericpruitt/emus/README.md

 Makes clicks on the window title area register only if they happen in the top half.
 This patch was created to reduce the amount of accidental window closures caused by attempts to middle-mouse-click browser tabs.

+#### dwm-00-suckless-pixelsize-scale.diff ####

+Add support for scaling fonts that have their height defined with fontconfig's "pixelsize" parameter by the factor defined in the "SUCKLESS_PIXELSIZE_SCALE" environment variable.
+The factor is implemented with support for fractional values. "size" is not scaled because Xft implicitly does DPI-based scaling of its own when that parameter is used.

 #### dwm-00-systray.diff ####